IgorVaryvoda/Help-Ukraine/src/index.md

 metaTitle: Help Ukrainian army and refugees.
 ---
 ## Russian attack on Ukraine
 On FEB 24, 2022, Russia (with Belarus as an ally) has launched an abhorrent military campaign to conquer Ukraine.
-Russia is using everything it has to break the will of Ukrainians, not shying away from commiting <a href="https://www.nurnberg2022.org/en">WAR CRIMES</a>.
+Russia is using everything it has to break the will of Ukrainians, not shying away from committing <a href="https://www.nurnberg2022.org/en">WAR CRIMES</a>.
 Ukrainian cities are being bombarded at this very moment with vacuum bombs (aka MOAB), cruise missiles, cluster rockets, artillery and tanks.
 Innocent civilians and children are dying.
 We will not give up our freedom to the Kremlin lunatic.
 ## Russia bombing civilians
-Hundreds of videos of <a href="https://www.nurnberg2022.org/en">WAR CRIMES</a>, more being commited each day.
+Hundreds of videos of <a href="https://www.nurnberg2022.org/en">WAR CRIMES</a>, more being committed each day.

 Example of what's going on in Ukraine right now:
 <div class="video-container">